lxc-dolphin/BioJEE/README.md

-# BIomedical Event Extraction (EE) Model For [Joint event extraction and entity linking model](https://arxiv.org/abs/2305.14645)
+# Biomedical Event Extraction (Joint4E-EE) Model For [Joint event extraction and entity linking model](https://arxiv.org/abs/2305.14645)
 - A deep leanring framework with BERT and multi-perceptrons to predict named entities, triggers, and events from biomedical texts.
 The EE model results are reported in our [paper](https://arxiv.org/abs/2305.14645)

 ## Model Structures